SpektraSystems/Azure-Synapse-Analytic-Day/06-data-governance-purview.md

 - [Connect to and manage Azure Synapse Analytics workspaces in Azure Purview](https://docs.microsoft.com/en-us/azure/purview/register-scan-synapse-workspace)
 - [Connect a Synapse workspace to an Azure Purview account](https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/quickstart-connect-azure-purview)

+## Summary

+In this exercise, we integrated Azure Purview with Azure Synapse Analytics to enhance data governance.
+We explored the connection between Synapse and Purview, triggered data lineage tracking through Synapse Pipelines, and discovered data assets using Purview-powered search.
+Additionally, we examined scan results and data lineage details within Purview Studio.
+This exercise demonstrated how Purview's automated data discovery and lineage tracking can provide comprehensive insights into data assets and their relationships, facilitating better data management and governance.

 ## Proceed to exercise 7